drforr/Perl-Mogrify/README.md

 Most of the settings for Perl::Mogrify and each of the Transformer modules can be controlled by a configuration file.
-The default configuration file is called `.perlcriticrc`.
+The default configuration file is called `.perlmogrifyrc`.
 Perl::Mogrify will look for this file in the current directory first, and then in your home directory.
 Alternatively, you can set the `PERLCRITIC` environment variable to explicitly point to a different file in another location.
 If none of these files exist, and the `-profile` option